 - Secular activities and entertainment: Not because they’re inherently bad, but because they often occupy our minds in a way that keeps us from slowing down and spending quality time with God.

 Of course, there may be exceptions.
 After all, if your car breaks down on the way to church you might have to pay someone to tow your car.

 And while Sabbath-keepers sometimes try to avoid significant cooking, sometimes a spill needs to be cleaned up, or food needs to be heated before it’s ready to eat.

 Remember this guideline of the Sabbath: it’s not about refusing to lift a finger, it’s about drawing closer to God.

 And if ever in doubt, ask for the Holy Spirit’s guidance to show you how to spend your day.

-No one should ever make you feel that the Sabbath day is a burden.
+No one should ever make you feel that the Sabbath day is a burden or about things you are not allowed to do on Sabbath.
 But sometimes well-meaning people get stuck on the procedure and forget the big picture.
 The big picture, of course, is that the Sabbath was made for humanity to improve life (Mark 2:27).

 In Jesus’ time, there was a group of people who always focused on the details.
 They were determined to keep the Sabbath, and to enforce others to keep it the way they saw fit.